Twickenham Academy admits girls and boys of all backgrounds, aptitudes, abilities and beliefs. The Academy does not have any religious affiliation.

 To read the full text of the admissions arrangements click here.

-If you have any further questions about admissions, you should contact the Principal, Nick Jones, at email@example.com
+If you have any further questions about admissions, you should contact the Principal, Tracy Ward, at email@example.com